Pack Smart: Essentials for Backpacking Trip

 When backpacking, a good night's sleep is crucial for energy and endurance on the trail.
 Choosing the right sleeping bag is essential for a comfortable and restful night's sleep.

-Lay out all your items before packing your backpack.
-Using a wet bag or waterproof compression sacks for clothes.
+Lay out all your items before packing your backpack to get a clear idea of what to pack on a backpacking trip.
+Consider using a wet bag or waterproof compression sacks for clothes to keep everything dry.

-Organize your gear according to the categories listed in our ultimate backpacking checklist.
+Organize your gear according to the categories listed in our ultimate backpack checklist.

 Divide gear among your hiking group, keeping everyone’s weight around the same if possible.

-For our Four Pass Loop backpacking trip, we made sure our packs did not weigh over 30 lbs/each.
+When I head on backpacking trips, we make sure our packs did not weigh over 30 lbs/each.

 Ziploc bags or Stasher bags (Melody’s new favorite eco friendly on the trail storage) work great for keeping things organized in your pack.
 Seeing everything laid out, including food and gear helps you know what is necessary vs luxury items.